 Once you get past this, you will fall in love with the beautiful places and be concerned with your Malta itinerary and how to spend one amazing week on the island.

-The island is rather small – 316 km2 – but has a lot of things to offer – history, lovely cities, smaller islands, clear blue waters – just enough to fill to the maximum one week of staying here or two weeks of blended relaxation and wandering around places filled with history.
+The island is rather small – 316 km2 – but has a lot of things to offer, no matter if you are visiting for your honeymoon or just a normal vacation – history, lovely cities, smaller islands, clear blue waters.
+Just enough to fill to the maximum one week of staying here or two weeks of blended relaxation and wandering around places filled with history.